llarrynguyen/NoteWall/README.md

-# Stickies
+# NoteWall
-An Android App for keeping colored sticky notes.
+An Android App for keeping your notes on the wall